MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild.md

   - Do a post-processing step.
 For example, you might want to stamp an assembly with a different version.

 You can write code in the Visual Studio IDE but run builds by using MSBuild.
-As another alternative, you can build code in the IDE on a development computer but use an MSBuild command line to build code that's integrated from multiple developers.
+As another alternative, you can build code in the IDE on a development computer but call MSBuild from the command line to build code that's integrated from multiple developers.
+You can also use the [.NET command-line interface (CLI)](/dotnet/core/tools/) to build MSBuild-based projects.

 > [!NOTE]
-> You can use Team Foundation Build to automatically compile, test, and deploy your application.
+> You can use Azure Pipelines to automatically compile, test, and deploy your application.
 Your build system can automatically run builds when developers check in code (for example, as part of a Continuous Integration strategy) or according to a schedule (for example, a nightly Build Verification Test build).
-Team Foundation Build compiles your code by using MSBuild.
+Azure Pipelines compiles your code by using MSBuild.
 For more information, see [Azure Pipelines](/azure/devops/pipelines/index?view=vsts).

- This topic provides an overview of MSBuild.
+This article provides an overview of MSBuild.
 For an introductory tutorial, see [Walkthrough: Using MSBuild](../msbuild/walkthrough-using-msbuild.md).

 ## Use MSBuild at a command prompt
  To run [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] at a command prompt, pass a project file to *MSBuild.exe*, together with the appropriate command-line options.
 Command-line options let you set properties, execute specific targets, and set other options that control the build process.
 For example, you would use the following command-line syntax to build the file *MyProj.proj* with the `Configuration` property set to `Debug`.